 Jimmy Carter.

-The anchor Jim Lara said, and do you think that if it happens that Obama is elected, or even just being nominated, will send positive ripple effects throughout the country on the race issue.
+Ladies and gentlemen, last night on PBS special coverage, the anchor Jim Lara said, and do you think that if it happens that Obama is elected, or even just being nominated, will send positive ripple effects throughout the country on the race issue?

 He's another fool.

-Nothing's gonna end the race business.
+Nothing's going to end the race business.

-They're not gonna go out of business.
+They're not going to go out of business.

 They're saying he doesn't have any slave blood, Jimmy.